gruntjs/grunt-contrib-qunit/docs/qunit-options.md

 Absolute `http://` or `https://` urls to be passed to PhantomJS.
 Specified URLs will be merged with any specified `src` files first.
 Note that urls must be served by a web server, and since this task doesn't contain a web server, one will need to be configured separately.
 The [grunt-contrib-connect plugin](https://github.com/gruntjs/grunt-contrib-connect) provides a basic web server.

+## warnOnMissingAssertions
+Type: `Boolean`
+Default: true

+As of version 0.2.2 a warning will be issued if you have a test that does not include any assertion.
+If `warnOnMissingAssertions` is set to false no warnings will be issued.
+It is recommended to have this option set to true (the default).

 ## (-- PhantomJS arguments)
 Type: `String`
 Default: (none)